 - They also reduce any discomfort and irritation caused by moles.

 Moles Removal Risks

-These side effects generally subside within a day.
-However, surgical mole removal leaves a visible scar, and in rare cases, infections and nerve damage may also occur.
+That said, surgical mole removal leaves a visible scar, and in rare cases, infections and nerve damage may also occur.

 Results of Mole Removal Treatment

-Moles Removal FAQ’s
+Moles Removal FAQs